qkzk/fm/readme.md

 ### Display

-- Change display, removing details or displaying a single pane with Alt+e
+- Change display, removing details with Alt+e or display a single pane with Alt+d
 - Preview most of files (text, highlighted code, binary, pdf, exif details, video/audio details, archives) with P
 - Toggle the tree view with t.
 Fold selected folder with z.
 Unfold every folder with Z, fold every folder with Alt+z.
 - Enter preview mode with Alt+P. Every file is previewed in the second pane.
 - Filter the view (by extension, name, directory only, all files) with F
-- Find files with / (with completion), flag files matching a regex with w
+- Find files with / (with completion: Tab, enter to search),
+- flag files matching a regex with w

 ### Fuzzy finder